Email FacebookTwitterMenu burgerClose thin

 What Is a Pension Plan?

 A pension plan is a defined benefit plan in which an employer sets money aside for an employee and invests it on the employee’s behalf.
-When the employee retires, she receives the return from that investment as retirement income.
-This can be in a lump sum, but it’s much more likely to be in regular payments.
-These payments are guaranteed to keep coming until the employee dies.
-They may even pass on to a surviving spouse or child, depending on the plan.
+When the employee retires, they receive the return from that investment as retirement income.
+This can be in a lump sum or through annuitized payments.
+These payments are guaranteed for the rest of the employee’s life and, in some cases, can continue to a surviving spouse or dependent, depending on the plan’s terms.

 What Is a 401(k) Plan?